Alain-Pascal/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # 0x03-shell_variables_expansions

-This directory contains some scrpt files about shell, init files, varables and expansions
+This directory contains some script files about shell, init files, varables and expansions

 ## script files